Patient data held by hacker group after cyber attack, health board confirms

 The board was hit by the cyber attack earlier this month, which it said at the time had put a “significant amount” of data at risk, but it had little impact on services for patients.

-A spokeswoman for Police Scotland said: “Police Scotland inquiries are continuing into a cyber attack on NHS Dumfries & Galloway.”
+A Police Scotland spokeswoman said: “Police Scotland inquiries are continuing into a cyber attack on NHS Dumfries & Galloway.”

 A spokesman for the National Cyber Security Centre said: “We are working with law enforcement, NHS Scotland and the Scottish Government to fully understand the impact of an incident.”